-As per question 3.3, mortgages for an amount of more than approximately BRL 50,000.00 must be made by a public deed.
-Notary's fees must not exceed the equivalent of approximately USD 12,500.00 per real property mortgaged for drafting a public deed in the State of São Paulo (where most Brazilian cross-border loan finance transactions are signed).
+As per question 3.3, mortgages for an amount of more than approximately BRL 45,500.00 must be made by a public deed.
+In addition, as per question 3.3, a Provision of CNJ required the creation of fiduciary assignments of real estate property in favour of non-SFI creditors by public deed, but this Provision is currently suspended.

+Notary's fees must not exceed the equivalent of approximately USD 11,000.00 per real property mortgaged/fiduciarily assigned for drafting a public deed in the State of São Paulo (where most Brazilian cross-border loan finance transactions are signed).
 Different fees apply in other federal States.